spencertipping/blendscript/dev/opt.md

 to generate Blender output.
 The define-stuff grammar would produce a scope object containing precompiled values that would get bound up as compile-transient gensyms.

+One minor challenge is that we need to preserve type information despite having precompiled expressions.
+That is, the scope exists at two levels: one to influence the parser and one to provide lexical bindings for the compiled value.